-We have submitted applications for approval of ANTEGREN in the U.S. and EU as a treatment for MS. The FDA has designated ANTEGREN for Priority Review and Accelerated Approval as a treatment for MS in June 2004 and formally accepted the application for approval in July 2004.
+We have submitted applications for approval of ANTEGREN in the U.S. and EU as a treatment for MS. The FDA has designated ANTEGREN for Priority Review and Accelerated Approval as a treatment for MS. In September 2004, we also submitted an application for approval of ANTEGREN in the EU as a treatment for Crohn s disease.
 Our efforts to achieve the approvals necessary to launch ANTEGREN could be hindered if unexpected new data arises or if we encounter difficulties in our discussions with the FDA or other regulatory authorities, or if other hurdles arise.